RaulSebastian/WindowsSpotlightWallpaper/README.md

 #### Schedule using the windows task scheduler

 Open the windows scheduler and a basic task with the action to start a program.
 Dont forget to add the arguments.
+Use **hide** as one of the arguments to run silently and not bother you every time it runs.

 _One possible trigger that should cover setting the wallpaper whenever the spotlight changes:_